echronos/echronos/components/task/docs.md

 /*| doc_configuration |*/
 ## Task Configuration

+### `taskid_size`

+This integer configuration item provides control over the maximum number of tasks in the system.
+It determines the bit width of the [<span class="api">TaskId</span>] type.
+When this items is configured to integer value _n_, the maximum number of tasks supported by the system is _2^n - 1_.
+The default value for this configuration item is _8_, resulting in a maximum of 255 tasks by default.

 ### `tasks`

-This configuration is a list of `task` configuration objects.
+This configuration item is a list of `task` configuration objects.
 The configuration must include at least one task because a system without tasks cannot run application functionality.

 ### `tasks/task/name`